tahamsi/computer-vision/README.md

 ```console
 git pull
 ```
-Now, you are fully prepared to delve into the repository and commence running the examples.
-Within the repository, you will discover comprehensive instructions for executing each example, along with the required data and models.
+You are fully prepared to delve into the repository and run the examples.
+Within the repository, you will discover comprehensive instructions for executing each instance and the required data and models.

 Upon cloning this repository, a curated assortment of meticulously documented machine vision examples will be at your disposal, serving as a solid foundation for your ongoing experimentation and development.
 Whether you are an experienced machine learning practitioner or a novice in the field, this repository offers a valuable resource for delving into the captivating realm of computer vision.

+Note: You are welcome to use the code in this repository under the MIT License.
+However, for commercial use, be sure to consider the original licenses of any libraries included.

 ![image](https://github.com/tahamsi/Deep-Learning/assets/11609676/95cf4385-4f64-4de8-a7e3-98e7f61a6cd5)